lebao3105/CMD.Injector/README.md

 > Since the app has reached its goal, I’ve decided to release the source code for the CMD Injector project (from 2021) as a token of remembrance.
 > This was my first project after learning to code, so please excuse the messy code.

 Where you are now is a fork of CMD Injector.
-This was born to not only make the code cleaner, as the original code is really messy - but also bring small UI changes, along with new features.
+This is made to make the code cleaner, the UI have some small changes, but also try to make the package smaller with a better speed.

 Read the TODO section below.

 ### Disclaimer
-> Author does not take responsibility for any damage of the phone caused by the app.
+We do not take responsibility for any damage of the phone caused by the app.
 You are using this app solely at your own risk.

 ### Requirements